 The JCNDE recommends that candidates use textbooks and lecture notes as primary sources for study.

-The JCNDE does not endorse or recommend any specific texts or other teaching aids (e.g., review courses) that are identified as INBDE® preparation materials.
-However, the following resources are available to candidates at https://icnde.ada.org/inbde/inbde-prepare as they prepare for the examination.
+The JCNDE does not endorse or recommend any specific texts or other teaching aids (e.g., review courses) that are advertised as INBDE[®] preparation materials.
+However, the following resources are available to candidates at ADA.org/INBDE as they prepare for the examination.